branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 Every table also has a unique integer primary key and a `time_of_commit` field, important for the backup database.

 Some join tables also have a "precedence" field (e.g., `xref_categories.categ_to_categ_precedence`, `xref_entry_to_categories.entry_to_categ_precedence`, `xref_pinyin_variants.py2_label_precedence`), in order to rank the multiple possible outcomes of joins.

+#### Script for constructing the main database.

+1. The `CREATE` codeblock for each table is preceded by a `DROP TABLE IF EXISTS` expression for the same table, so that the script can be run repeatedly without risk of corruption.
+2. The script ends with the line
+        SELECT * FROM sqlite_master WHERE type='table';
+   so that if it is run from the SQLite3 prompt its success or failure can be determined by eye.
+3.

+#### Schema for backup database

+The script that populates the backup database is the same as the one for the main database, with these two important exceptions:

+1. Each table has a `main_db_id` that corresponds to the `id` field (the primary key) of the corresponding table in the main database; it would not do to use the same `id` value as a primary key in the backup db, since there might be multiple backed-up records with the same `id` value in the main database.
+2. Each table has a `deleted_from_main` boolean field, to indicate whether the corresponding record in the main db was actually deleted or not.
+Changes other than outright deletion of a record can be ascertained by running a `diff` function on any two corresponding records.

 [end]